History of the Jews in Latin America and the Caribbean: Uruguay

 Public menorah in Punta del Este.

 Uruguay is home to the fifth-largest Jewish community in Latin America, but the largest as a proportion of the country's total population.
 Jewish presence began during the colonial era, with the arrival of conversos to the Banda Oriental, fleeing the Spanish Inquisition.
-However, considerable Jewish immigration began at the end of the 19th century with the arrival of some Sephardic Jews from neighboring countries, and spread during the first half of the 20th century with the arrival of a large number of Ashkenazim.
+However, considerable Jewish immigration began at the end of the 19th century with the arrival of some Sephardic Jews from neighboring countries, and spread during the first half of the 20th century with the arrival of a large number of Ashkenazim from Central and Eastern Europe.

 By the first decades of the 20th century, the Jewish community had already set up an educational network, and its presence was notable in several areas of the capital Montevideo, such as the Villa Muñoz neighborhood, which became known as the city's Jewish quarter.
 In addition, Jews from Belarus and Bessarabia formed an agricultural community in the rural area of the Paysandú Department.

 Most of the Jewish immigration to Uruguay took place in the 1920s and 1930s, although in this latter period, there were some Fascist and liberal anti-immigration sectors that opposed all foreign immigration, weighing heavily on Jewish immigration.
 However, the country has traditionally been the destination of a large number of Jewish refugees during and after World War II.
 In 1940, the Central Israelite Committee of Uruguay was founded, uniting the different Jewish communities that had been formed based on the place of origin of the Jews who arrived in the country.
 It is estimated that between the 1950s and 1960s the Jewish community in Uruguay was made up of approximately 50,000 people.